Study of the strong interaction among hadrons with correlations at the LHC: Implications for neutron stars

-As shown in Sec.~\ref{subsec:hypnuclint}, ALICE measurements on \pXim pairs~\cite{FemtopXi} confirmed a strong attractive interaction between these two hadrons and provided a direct confirmation of lattice potentials~\cite{Sasaki:2019qnh}.
+As shown in Sec.~\ref{subsec:hypnuclint}, the measurement of the \pXim correlaion~\cite{FemtopXi} confirmed a strong attractive interaction between these two hadrons and provided a direct confirmation of lattice potentials~\cite{Sasaki:2019qnh}.
 Using this same interaction as a starting point to extrapolate results in a neutron-rich dense system, a repulsive average interaction of roughly $+6$ MeV can be obtained~\cite{Inoue:2016qxt}.
 Currently, models for EoS including $\Xi$ hyperons assume large variations in the values of the single particle potential ($-40,+40$ MeV)~\cite{Weissenborn:2011kb} and hence the validated lattice predictions impose a much more stringent constraint.
-In Fig.~\ref{fig:NS_fractions}, the fractions of particles, obtained from mean-field calculations~\cite{Schaffner:1995th,Weissenborn:2011kb,Weissenborn:2011ut,Hornick:2018kfi,Schaffnerinprep}, produced in the inner part of NS are shown as a function of the energy density.
-The single-particle potentials for $\Lambda$ and $\Sigma$ hyperons have been fixed to the current values constrained from scattering data and hypernuclei, and confirmed by ALICE femtoscopic measurements.
-The isovector couplings to the $\Xi$ have been adjusted to reproduce the predicted results in pure neutron matter (PNM) obtained from HAL QCD calculations at finite density~\cite{Inoue:2016qxt}, stemming from the predictions in vacuum validated by ALICE femtoscopic measurements on \pXim shown in Sec.~\ref{subsec:hypnuclint}.
+In Fig.~\ref{fig:NS_fractions}, the fractions of particles, obtained from mean-field calculations~\cite{Schaffner:1995th,Weissenborn:2011kb,Weissenborn:2011ut,Hornick:2018kfi}, produced in the inner part of NS are shown as a function of the energy density.
+The single-particle potentials for $\Lambda$ and $\Sigma$ hyperons have been fixed to the current values constrained from scattering data and hypernuclei, and confirmed by the LHC measurements.

+The isovector couplings to the $\Xi$ have been adjusted to reproduce the predicted results in pure neutron matter (PNM) obtained from HAL QCD calculations at finite density~\cite{Inoue:2016qxt}, stemming from the predictions in vacuum discussed in Sec.~\ref{subsec:hypnuclint}.
 The slight repulsion acquired by a $\Xi^-$ in pure neutron matter directly translates into larger energy densities, and hence larger nuclear densities, for the appearance of this hyperon species.
 In the right plot of Fig.~\ref{fig:NS_fractions}, the resulting mass-radius relation obtained by assuming the predicted HAL QCD $\Xi$ interaction in medium is shown.
 The production of cascade hyperons occurring at higher densities leads to a maximum NS mass of $2.13M_\odot$, fully compatible with the recent measurements, indicated by the colored bands, of NS close to and above two solar masses~\cite{Demorest:2010bx,Antoniadis:2013pzd,Cromartie:2019kug}.\\